ThibaultG94/todo-list-app/APIDocumentation.md

     **Notes**:

-    1. A user can only retrieve their own tasks.
+    1. A user can only retrieve tasks from a workspace they are a member of.
     2. The `Authorization` header should contain a valid JWT token in the format `Bearer <JWT>`.
     3. This endpoint uses caching.
-If the tasks are in cache, they will be retrieved from ther, oserwise, they will be retrieved from the database and then cached for future requests.
+If the tasks are in cache, they will be retrieved from there.
+Otherwise, they will be retrieved from the database and then cached for future requests.

 #### Set Task

 -   **URL** : `/tasks`
 -   **Method**: `POST`